Will0u/lanimalerie-businessCase/README.md

 # La Nîmes'alerie
-La Nîmes'alerie is an e-commerce website using Symfony, TypeScript, SCSS for my web developper training.
+La Nîmes'alerie is an e-commerce website using Symfony for my web developper training.

 This is a fictional project using fakes informations.
 All datas you can find in this project are not real.